matteodem/graphqlizer/README.md

 cool [text based introduction](http://graphql.org/learn/) and if you're a visual kind of person like me, you can check out my [introduction screencast](https://matteos-tech-courses.thinkific.com/courses/introduction-to-graphql).

+If you want a simple usage example check out the [test app](https://github.com/matteodem/graphqlizer-test-app).

 ## How to install

 ```bash